boazbk/tcs/lec_19_cryptography.md

 Defining security is not a trivial matter.

 > # { .pause }
-You would appreciate the subleties of defining security of encryption if at this point you take a five minute break from reading, and try (possibly with a partner) to brainstorm on how you would mathematically define the notion that an encryption scheme is _secure_, in the sense that it protects the secrecy of the plaintext $x$.
+You would appreciate the subtleties of defining security of encryption if at this point you take a five minute break from reading, and try (possibly with a partner) to brainstorm on how you would mathematically define the notion that an encryption scheme is _secure_, in the sense that it protects the secrecy of the plaintext $x$.

 Throughout history, many attacks on  cryptosystems  are rooted in the cryptosystem designers' reliance on  "security through obscurity"---